 Presents topics in functions, combinatorics, probability, statistics, and algebraic systems.
-Prerequisites: Placement recommendation for MTH 152 and completion of Algebra I, Algebra II, and Geometry or equivalent.
+Prerequisites: Competency in Math Essentials MTE 1-5 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units or equivalent.
 Lecture 3 hours per week.

-MTH 163 - PRECALCULUS I (3 CR.)
+MTH 163 - PRECALCULUS I......
+3 CR

 Prepares students for applied calculus or elementary discrete mathematics.
-Presents college algebra, matrices, and algebraic, exponential, and logarithmic functions.
-Prerequisites: Placement recommendation for MTH 163 and completion of Algebra I, Algebra II, and Geometry or equivalent.
-(Credit will not be awarded for more than one of the following: MTH 163 or MTH 166.)
+Presents college algebra and matrices and algebraic, exponential, and logarithmic functions.
+Prerequisites: Competency in Math Essentials MTE 1-9 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units or equivalent.
+(Credit will not be awarded for both MTH 163 and MTH 166.)
 Lecture 3 hours per week.

-MTH 166 - PRECALCULUS WITH TRIGONOMETRY (5 CR.)
+MTH 166 - PRECALCULUS WITH TRIGONOMETRY ......
+5 CR

-Presents college algebra, analytic geometry, trigonometry, and algebraic, exponential, and logarithmic functions.
-Prerequisites: Placement recommendation for MTH 166 and Algebra I, Algebra II, and Geometry, or equivalent.
-(Credit will not be awarded for more than one of the following: MTH 163 or MTH 166.)
+Presents college algebra, analytic geometry, and trigonometry, and algebraic, exponential, and logarithmic functions.
+Prerequisites: Competency in Math Essentials MTE 1-9 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units or equivalent.
+(Credit will not be awarded for both MTH 163 and MTH 166.)
 Lecture 5 hours per week.

-MTH 170 - FOUNDATIONS IN CONTEMPORARY MATHEMATICS (3 CR.)
+MTH 170 - FOUNDATIONS IN CONTEMPORARY MATHEMATICS......
+3 CR

 Covers topics in the mathematics of social choice, management sciences, statistics, and growth.
 Uses physical demonstrations and modeling techniques to teach the power and utility of mathematics.
-Prerequisites: Placement recommendation for MTH 170 and completion of Algebra I-II and Geometry, or equivalent.
-Lecture 3 hours per week.